 Am I breaking all the rules?

-First off there is no standard operating procedure to climbing and every belay is and will be different.
+First off there is no standard operating procedure for climbing and every belay is and will be different.
 All there are a set of guidelines designed to primarily guide the novice into safe practices.
 As you gain experience you will find that often these practices are not flexible as you need them to be, so you do it the way YOU deem to be safe, i.e. you break the rules based on your own assessment of what is needed.
-If you’re a novice then this is not a good idea, as you need to know, understand and have practiced the rules before you start breaking them.
+If you’re a novice then this is not a good idea, as you need to know, understand and have practised the rules before you start breaking them.
 Instead go by the book, use slings and cord, three pieces equalised etc, but just get good at it.
-Only when you’re belays as text book and fast can you begin to understand where you can break the rules a little.
+Only when you’re belaying as textbook and fast can you begin to understand where you can break the rules a little.

 Well for me it’s simple: I like climbing, I don’t like sitting waiting to climb, and the more climbing that I can do the better, plus when it comes to moving fast on a multi-pitch route most of us can only lead at one speed, so saving the time in between is the best option if you want to get home in the light.